Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 - Dry glazes are made liquid by mixing them with water in the right proportions.
 For every 5 pounds of glaze, you’ll need at least a half a gallon (1.9 liters) of pure distilled water.
 This will make a perfect consistency.

 - These dry glazes have great coverage when dipping.
-They do behave differently than brushing glazes.
-They may be difficult to layer and require testing first but are great for base dipping, giving you a nice even coat.
+They do behave differently from brushing glazes.
+They may be difficult to layer and require testing first, but they are great for base dipping, giving you a nice, even coat.

-- Dry Glazes come in a 2-gallon bucket for you to mix and store your glazes in, making it easy and convenient to use and store.
+- Dry Glazes come in a 2-gallon bucket for mixing and storing, making them easy to use and store.
 These glazes are made with mixing in mind.
 You can tint, shade, and create your own personal colors.

-- Being able to make large or small batches, ease of use, and good storing ability is a great reason to have these dipping glazes in your growing collection.
+- Being able to make large or small batches, ease of use, and good storage are great reasons to add these dipping glazes to your growing collection.

 - 1 – Marigold – 10lb Dry